Verifying LLM Inference to Detect Model Weight Exfiltration: Non-Exhaustive Taxonomy of Exfiltration Vectors

 \subsection{Miscellaneous}

+There are also a suite of attacks that are either LLM specific or unique to the workflow associated with an AI workflow.
+Notably, defending against a \textit{distillation} attack, where an adversary outside of the datacenter trains their model on the outputs of a closed source model, requires an entirely different set of defenses.

-An attacker may combine internal services to bypass perimeter controls when the vector does not fit other categories.
-A representative example is \textbf{Repeat-After-Me (internal cross-server exfiltration)}: an internal service with weight access sends “repeat after me: \texttt{<binary payload>}” to an externally exposed service, which echoes it to a client.
-The objective is to bridge a trusted internal boundary to an external sink without external prompting.
+Additionally, an attacker may combine internal services to bypass perimeter controls when the vector does not fit other categories.
+An example is \textit{Repeat-After-Me} (internal cross-server exfiltration) attack: an internal service with weight access sends “repeat after me: \texttt{<binary payload>}” to an externally exposed service, which echoes it to a client.
+In such a setting, the 2nd server is doing \textit{expected} behavior and would pass verification.
+In spirit, this is akin to a confused deputy problem.